yclas/guides/docs/Advertisement-configure-publilsh-options.md

-# How to configure Publish Options
+# How to configure publish options

 You can access these options by logging into your admin panel and going to  **Settings**  ->  **Advertisement**  ->  **Publish Options**.